josipcodes/hot-or-cold/README.md

 ## Credits

 Below resources were used in the creation of the game.
-No content was explicitly copied unless stated otherwise within .js, .html or .css files.
+No content was explicitly copied unless stated otherwise.

 ### Content